Should You Buy an Extended Warranty for Lenovo Laptops?

 The ThinkPad line is impressively durable, especially at the higher end.
 Those laptops can stand up to the rigors of travel.
 The brand overall has a very high build quality and fares better than many other PC makers.

-For example, a hinge that folds 360 degrees has a lot more motion involved, increasing the risk of hinge failure.
+A hinge that folds 360 degrees has a lot more motion involved, increasing the risk of hinge failure.
 And any device that you hold in your hands rather than set on a table is much more at risk of being dropped.

 How Long Is a Lenovo Warranty?

-New Lenovo laptops will come with some level of warranty, but these can range widely.
+New Lenovo laptops will all come with some level of warranty, but these can range widely.
 Every new model comes with some form of base warranty that usually lasts one year.
 You can choose to upgrade to a better tier of service or a longer plan — for a fee, of course.

 Lenovo is pretty tight-lipped on their website about the rates for these warranties, which is rarely a good sign for your wallet.